(risperidone) Extended Release Injectable Suspension, for Subcutaneous Use

 *Doses that are statistically significantly superior to placebo

-Figure 14.
-Least Square Mean Change from Baseline (+/- Standard Error) in PANSS Total Scores
+Figure 14: Least Square Mean Change from Baseline (+/-Standard Error) in PANSS Total Scores by Days

 The secondary efficacy endpoint was defined as the CGI-S score at Day 57.
 Both PERSERIS treatment groups demonstrated statistically significantly better CGI-S scores versus placebo.

 Physicians are advised to discuss with patients for whom they prescribe PERSERIS all relevant safety information including, but not limited to, the following: